Career options in software

 Responsibilities:

-Sample problems:
+Sample projects:

-Models teams create and support machine learning (ML) models and services.
+Models teams create and support these in-house ML models and services.
 They design and train models, then productionise and integrate them.
-They may also make optimisations to reduce cost and improve performance.
 These models are usually, but not always, deep learning models.

 Machine learning scientists focus on research and experimentation.
 For example, they might experiment with different model architectures to see which one performs best.
 This role is typically only found at companies that build their own models from scratch and have a deep incentive to innovate at the bleeding edge.